copperwater/xNetHack/doc/xnh-changelog-8.0.md

     - The surrounding area is mineralized, and may contain gold and gems.
 - The Master Assassin is now poison resistant.
 - Rock trolls are petrification resistant.
+- When a watchman yells about you picking a lock, the door no longer becomes trapped.

 ### Interface changes